jalilian/jalilian.github.io/_pages/about.md

 ---

-Assistant Professor of statistics at Razi University
+Assistant Professor of Statistics at Razi University